 Personnel from any USGS mission area, region, program, center, office, or duty station and their partner(s) are encouraged to apply.
 All proposals must specify a USGS Federal employee as lead Principal Investigator (PI).
 USGS personnel may be involved in more than one prospective proposal but may be the lead PI on only one proposal.
-Project partners outside of the USGS may be included, but please check with your Center's administrative team and your external partners on the requirements and timing for executing these partnerships.
+Partners outside of the USGS may be included on project teams but check with your Center's administrative team and your external partners on the requirements and timing for executing these partnerships according to USGS policy.
+We recommend you confirm the planned method of executing the partnership early in the process.